dutertetimes/dutertetimes.github.io/_posts/topics/ejk/2016-10-03-Senate Committee Hearing on Extrajudicial Killings.md

 ---
 title: Senate Committee Hearing on Extrajudicial Killings
 date: 2016-10-03T08:01:25UTC
-excerpt: The Senate Committee on Justice and Human Rights chaired by Senator Leila de Lima held a hearing on 3 October 2016 to investigate the recent extrajudicial killings and summary executions of suspected criminals.
+excerpt: The Senate Committee on Justice and Human Rights chaired by Senator Richard Gordon held a hearing on 3 October 2016 to investigate the recent extrajudicial killings and summary executions of suspected criminals.
 layout: post
 categories: [topic, senate_ejk_hearing, law_and_order, senate]
 tags: [extrajudicial killing, EJK, Justice and Human Rights Committee, Senate]